Opulent-Abby/Aviation-Database-Phase-1-/README.md

 ## Repository Structure
-├── README.md # This project overview
+ README.md # This project overview
-├── aviation_clean.csv # Cleaned dataset used for Tableau
-├── aviation_notebook_final.ipynb # Final Jupyter Notebook with analysis
-├── presentation.pdf # Business-facing slide deck
+aviation_clean.csv # Cleaned dataset used for Tableau aviation_notebook_final.ipynb # Final Jupyter Notebook with analysis presentation.pdf # Business-facing slide deck
-├── .gitignore # Files to ignore in version control
+.gitignore # Files to ignore in version control

----

 ## Version Control & Collaboration

 This repository includes a clean commit history showing the progression from data cleaning to visualization and dashboard development.

-- ✅ Clear and descriptive commit messages
+- Clear and descriptive commit messages
-- 📅 Regular updates throughout the project timeline
-- 👥 Prepared for individual or group collaboration
+- Regular updates throughout the project timeline -Prepared for individual or group collaboration